moaxcp/graph-dsl/README.md

 2. modify the factories so they create different edges and vertices
 3. perform meta-programming on the graph to change or add methods

-## DirectedGraphPlugin

-The DirectedGraphPlugin changes the behavior of a graph to that of a directed graph.
-In a directed graph edges become directional.
-Only two edges can exist between any two vertices.
-In that case, the edges need to go in opposite directions.

-Traversal methods will only follow out edges from a vertex.

 ## EdgeWeightPlugin